bassamchamaa/linkedin-ai-agent/CODEX_GUIDE.md

 3. **Pick a topic and research** – Chooses a topic not used recently and fetches related news via the PYMNTS scraper (for payments) or Google News RSS.
 Clean publisher URLs are preferred.
 4. **Draft with AI** – Prompts Gemini (primary) or OpenAI Chat Completions (fallback) to produce a 100–150 word post with a required structure, tone, and hashtag policy.
 5. **Polish and adjust** – Removes model wrappers, reworks style, pads short drafts, injects curated openers/closers, rebuilds hashtags, and enforces the word limit.
-6. **Quality gate** – Blocks drafts that fall outside word counts, lack sentences, or mishandle hashtags/links; falls back to a local template if needed.
+6. **Quality gate** – Blocks drafts that fall outside word counts, lack sentences, or mishandle hashtags/links; aborts the run if cleanup can't recover the draft.
 7. **Publish** – Calls LinkedIn's `ugcPosts` endpoint when credentials are present; otherwise logs the final copy.

 ## Configuration Flags